-If you or a loved one were involved in a head-on collision in Sarasota, then you need help from a law firm that is confident in Florida law.
-At The Law Place, our car accident attorneys have over 75 years of combined experience, and we are dedicated to getting you the compensation that you deserve for your injuries.
-Contact our law firm today for a free consultation on (941) 444-4444.
+If you or a loved one were involved in a head-on collision in Sarasota, then you need help from a Sarasota personal injury lawyer that is confident in Florida law.
+At The Law Place, our personal injury lawyers have over 75 years of combined experience, and we are dedicated to getting you the compensation that you deserve for your injuries.
+Contact our law firm today for a free consultation with a Sarasota head on collisions lawyer.

 Common Causes of Head-On Collisions

 According to the Insurance Information Institute (III), around 10% of crashes are head-on collisions.
 They are also more common in rural areas, as opposed to urban roads.
 Head-on collisions can happen for many reasons, in Sarasota, Florida, however common causes include:

 - Driving under the influence of drugs or alcohol.